How to Prepare for and Escape a House Fire

 • Remember your training with your fire extinguisher and use it.

-• Afterwards, call the fire department if the fire moved to any surrounding walls, cabinets, or fixtures because wiring could be damaged and should be inspected by a professional.
+• Afterwards, call the fire department if the fire spreads to surrounding walls, cabinets, or fixtures because wiring could be damaged and should be inspected by a professional.

 b.
 You cannot extinguish it yourself